Djaler/storybook-builder-vite/packages/storybook-builder-vite/README.md

-# Storybook builder for Vite
+# Storybook builder for Vite and Vue 2

 Requirements: